alemart/surgescript/README.md

 If you're using [Open Surge](http://opensurge2d.org), you don't need to compile SurgeScript.
 It's compiled for you.

-If you want to compile SurgeScript by yourself, you'll need a C compiler and [CMake](https://cmake.org).
+If you want to compile SurgeScript by yourself, you need a C compiler and [CMake](https://cmake.org).
 First of all, get the source code and extract the package.
 Next, compile SurgeScript as follows:

 ```
 cd /path/to/sources